-The year was 2170.
-Colony after colony has fallen to the seemingly limitless invasion force of the enigmatic organic ships.
-Whole armadas of Earth's TSF fighters have been decimated.
-Our last hope lies with Freedom Strike, a massive Ares-Class Battlecarrier, fitted with changeable turrets and a specialized drone fleet, and designed for one goal: to kill the Wrog and save our species.
+The year is 2160.
+Ten years ago, humanity began losing colony after colony to a seemingly endless invasion force of organic alien ships - the Wrog.
+Whole armadas of Earth's Terran Space Force fighters were being decimated in the defense.
+Now, our last hope lies with TSF Freedom Strike, a massive Ares-Class Battlecarrier, fitted with a modular turret system and rapid-deployment drone fleet, it is designed for one purpose: to wipe out the alien Wrog fleet and save our species.

 Without The Sarcasm (PAX South Best in Show), Ebongo: "Infinium Strike makes blasting crap in space look really, really pretty.
 Even losing results in some satisfyingly epic explosions.
 If blowing up the Wrog is wrong, I don't want to be right..."

 MMOHuts, Jaime Skelton: "Infinium Strike...is gorgeous, intense, and robust.
 It plays more like an arcade space shooter than a tower defense game, and requires some quick thinking and planning to master."

 Dad's Gaming Addiction, Vincent Paone: "Beautiful and eye-catching...reminds me of Battlestar Galactica a bit."
 "Beta...but still very fun!"